Energy-Efficient Multiprocessor Scheduling for Flow Time and Makespan: Total Flow Time Plus Energy

-We can see that \UCEQ significantly improves upon any non-clairvoyant algorithm with respect to the total flow time plus energy, which is essentially a result of not wasting any energy yet still guaranteeing sufficient execution rates for the jobs.
-Since we know that non-clairvoyant algorithms perform similarly to semi-clairvoyant ones with respect to the total flow time alone \cite{DengGuBr96, EdmondsChBr97}, it reveals the importance of (even partial) clairvoyance when energy is also of concern.

-Moreover, since \UCEQ takes advantage of the parallelism information of a job, uniform speed scaling is sufficient to ensure its competitiveness.
-Therefore, compared to the non-clairvoyant algorithm \NEQUI that requires nonuniform speed scaling, \UCEQ may find better feasibility in practice.
-It is not hard to see, however, that non-uniform speed scaling is not beneficial in the semi-clairvoyant setting.
-Instead, it will degrade the performance, since generally less energy will be consumed at the same execution rate with uniform speed.
+\UCEQ significantly improves upon any non-clairvoyant algorithm with respect to total flow time plus energy.
+This is essentially due to \UCEQ not wasting any energy yet still guaranteeing a sufficient execution rate for the jobs.
+Since it is known that non-clairvoyant algorithms perform similarly to the IP-clairvoyant ones with respect to total flow time alone \cite{DengGuBr00,EdmondsChBr03,KalyanasundaramPr00,EdmondsPr09}, \thmreftwo{iprelease}{ipbatch} show the importance of even partial clairvoyance when energy is also of concern.
+Moreover, since \UCEQ is aware of the instantaneous parallelism of the jobs, uniform speed scaling is sufficient to ensure its competitiveness.
+Therefore, compared to the non-clairvoyant algorithm \NEQUI, which requires non-uniform speed scaling, \UCEQ may be more feasible in practice, especially when scheduling for jobs whose parallelism does not change frequently.
+Lastly, note that non-uniform speed scaling is not beneficial in the IP-clairvoyant setting.
+Indeed, using non-uniform speeds can only degrade an algorithm's performance, since generally less energy will be consumed at the same execution rate when using a uniform speed \cite{YaoDeSh95}.